Pedra Branca skink

-Carinascincus palfreymani, known commonly as the Pedra Branca skink, as well as the Palfreyman's window-eyed skink, the Pedra Branca cool-skink, or the red-throated skink, is a species of skink in the family Scincidae.
+The Pedra Branca skink (Carinascincus palfreymani) also known commonly as Palfreyman's window-eyed skink, the Pedra Branca cool-skink, and the red-throated skink, is a species of lizard in the subfamily Eugongylinae of the family Scincidae.
 The species is endemic to Australia, and is restricted to the windswept Pedra Branca, an island off southern Tasmania of only 2.5 ha (6.2 acres), where it is dependent on the seabird colonies.
 It is the only lizard species found on the island.

 Etymology

 The specific name, palfreymani, is in honor of Mr. A.E.
 Palfreyman who collected the first specimens of this species.

 Description

-Adults of C. palfreymani have a head and body length of 6–10 cm.
+Adults of Carinascincus palfreymani have a head and body length of 6–10 cm.
 Adults weigh about 14 g, while pregnant females can weigh up to 22 g.
 Adults are a glossy charcoal colour, while juveniles are more lightly coloured.

 Biology

 The Pedra Branca skink feeds on small invertebrates such as insects, spiders and isopods.
 It has also been observed to feed on fish scraps dropped or regurgitated by seabirds on the island, and to feed as well on seabird eggs.
 However, these foods are only available to the skink on a seasonal basis.

 There are six separate colonies of the Pedra Branca skink on the island with a total population that fluctuates between 250 and 600 lizards, depending on food availability.
 The skink is preyed upon by silver gulls.
 The movement of silver gull colonies into areas where the skinks are living has recently led to the decline of some skink colonies.

-Pedra Branca skinks live in crevices in the rocks, which provide protection from wind, salt spray and waves.
+The Pedra Branca skink lives in crevices in the rocks, which provide protection from wind, salt spray and waves.
 Adult skinks defend their burrows against intrusion by other skinks.
 However, they are only active when air temperatures are above 15 °C (59 °F).

 The Pedra Branca skink is a long-lived species.
-They do not mature until they are about 6 to 8 years of age.
-They can live at least 10 years, possibly up to 15 years.
+It does not mature until about 6 to 8 years of age.
+It can live at least 10 years, possibly up to 15 years.

 Like most endemic Tasmanian skinks, the Pedra Branca skink bears live young.